-Annie joined Cameron McCarthy in 2017 as an associate project manager.
-She focuses on planning projects and supports marketing and business development efforts.
+Annie joined Cameron McCarthy in 2017 and leads marketing and business development initiatives as the firm’s marketing director.
 Her unique blend of experience lends well to a variety of tasks and strategies.
 Her love for community has been a fundamental, consistent driver in her professional pursuits.

 Education & Professional Expertise